Uzerche

 Uzerche (/fr/; Usercha) is a commune in the Corrèze department in the Nouvelle-Aquitaine region of central France.

 In 1787, the English writer Arthur Young described the town as "the pearl of the Limousin" because of its picturesque setting.
 Built on a defensible rocky outcrop in an oxbow of the river Vézère, and located at a medieval crossroads, Uzerche has a long cultural heritage.
 Under Pepin the Short, the city was the seat of an influential abbey and a seneschal.
 Uzerche still has many castles, hotels, and other buildings displaying turrets built by the Uzechoise nobility, thus adding weight to the saying "He who owns a house in Uzerche has a castle in the Limousin."
 In 1996 Uzerche was awarded "village étape" status and, since 2010, has been listed among the towns of France to be worthy of a "plus beaux détour".

+The commune is listed as a Village étape.

 Name

 The name Uzerche may date as far back as Roman times.
 Taken by the Romans in 51 BC, it was the last place where the Gauls fought against Julius Caesar.
 The first clear proof of the name dates to the seventh century AD, when the town was known as Usarca.
 In 848 the name became Usercensium, and in 1190 Uzercha.
 Between the 15th and 18th centuries the name evolved from Usarche to Userche and eventually to the current spelling.